TSonderbo/SMC-Kickoff/README.md

 * Should be able to play audio from multiple sources

 * Could be controllable via a phone app

+## Research
+ANC can be done in two overall ways, either Adaptive or Active Noise cancelling.
+Both are ways to remove ambient noise.
+Adaptive NC predicts the incoming noise, where as Active is more stationary (Guldenschuh, Hördrich.
+2013, p.
+497)

 ## Timetable
 Timetable for the project is available as a Gantt chart in the root folder of the project.
 ## Sources of information